HicrestLaboratory/SPARTA/README.md

 Running the code requires either Intel MKL library or the CUDA Toolkit.
 MKL Library: https://software.intel.com/en-us/mkl

-CUDA install;
+CUDA install
-Donwload the cuda toolkit (currently supported 10.0): https://developer.nvidia.com/cuda-downloads Set the CUDA_PATH variable to your cuda path (default is /usr/local/cuda-10.0)
+* Donwload the cuda toolkit (currently supported 10.0) and follow the instructions: https://developer.nvidia.com/cuda-downloads
+* Set the CUDA_PATH variable to your cuda path (default is /usr/local/cuda-10.0)

 The files have the following structure